alikhil/slang-compiler-tests/README.md

   * There is only single document yet
 * How to write tests according to specification?
   * Custom numeration or textual
+* `raise` operator works with any type of operands?(string, exception, whatever) Or it passes string as message to Exception constructor?
+* What happens on `check` violation?
+Which exception is thrown?

 ## Structure